 For example, don’t simply say that you led the company’s advertising team.
 Instead, describe that experience using quantifiable numbers that showcase value:

-Led ABC Corp’s 12-person ad team, revolutionized client ad campaigns, increased client retention by 23%, and profits by 31% yearly.
+Led ABC Corp’s 12-person ad team, revolutionized client ad campaigns, and increased client retention by 23% and profits by 31% yearly.

 Expert Tip